AIWhisperers/AIWhisperers/README.md

-- 👋 Hi, welcome to @AIWhisperers, where we're building the future of AI for businesses of all sizes.
+- 👋 Welcome to @AIWhisperers, where we're building the future of AI for businesses of all sizes.

 - 👀 Our vision is to make AI accessible for both small and large businesses, democratizing its power to empower organizations across the globe.